FAQ

 How do I acknowledge the core in my publications?

 Thanks for asking!
 We like to consider our projects as collaborative ventures between core users and core staff.
 Please consider including core staff members as co-authors if they made suitable contributions to your work.
-Please mention the UCSF Functional Genomics Core Facility and consider naming core staff members who made contributions but are not co-authors in the acknowledgements section.
-We are happy to help prepare manuscripts and appreciate being notified when your manuscripts are accepted for publication so that we can include your work on our Publications page .
+Please mention the UCSF Genomics CoLab and consider naming core staff members who made contributions but are not co-authors in the acknowledgements section.
+We are happy to help prepare manuscripts and appreciate being notified when your manuscripts are accepted for publication so that we can include your work on our Publications page.

 Experimental design